paulsengroup/hictk/docs/creating_multires_coolers.rst

 Converting .cool to .mcool
 ##########################

-Interactions from a single-resolution Cooler file (.cool) can be used to generate a multi-resolution Cooler (.mcool) by iterative coaresning using ``hictk zoomify``
+Interactions from a single-resolution Cooler file (.cool) can be used to generate a multi-resolution Cooler (.mcool) by iterative coarsening using ``hictk zoomify``

 .. code-block:: console